Brothers (2009 film): Plot

-During Maggie's birthday party, Tommy shows up with a woman, Tina.
-While Isabelle plays with a few of Maggie's new toys, Isabelle complains that she never got what she wanted for her birthday, and that Sam was also absent on her birthday.
-She is also irritated by the reprimand of her parents and the attention shown to Tina, then begins to play with a balloon loudly, causing Sam to become irritated and annoyed and pop it out of rage in front of the family.
+During Maggie's birthday party, Isabelle complains that she never got what she wanted for her birthday and that Sam was also absent on her birthday.
+Isabelle begins to play with a balloon loudly, causing Sam to become exasperated and annoyed and pop the balloon in rage in front of the family.
 A hurt Isabelle falsely claims that Tommy and Grace are having an affair and angrily tells Sam that she wishes he had actually died.

-Returning home, Grace puts the daughters to bed.
+Returning home, Grace puts the girls to bed.
 Isabelle apologizes to Grace, saying that she prefers having her Uncle Tommy around over their own father.
 Grace assures both of the girls that Sam will get better soon.
 Grace then calls Elsie, concerned for their safety.
-Tommy prepares to go over to their house as Elsie urges Hank to call the police.
-Sam, believing his daughter's story and angry about killing Joe in order to get back home, loses his temper and angrily wrecks the kitchen with a crowbar.
-He briefly comforts when Tommy shows up and proceeds to embrace him, in order to calm his brother's furious breakdown.
-However, Sam becomes defensive and holds Tommy at gunpoint.
-DOD Police arrive and confront Sam, leading into a standoff.
-He fires a pistol into the air and demands that the policemen kill him.
-Tommy quiets the officers and attempts to talk to Sam, but Sam puts the gun to his own head, before tearfully saying to Tommy that he's "drowning" and he surrenders.
+Tommy prepares to go to Sam and Grace's house as Elsie urges Hank to call the police.
+Sam, believing his daughter's story and angry about having killed Joe in order to get back home, loses his temper and wrecks the kitchen with a crowbar.
+He calms down when Tommy shows up and embraces him, but then becomes defensive and holds Tommy at gunpoint.
+DOD Police arrive and confront Sam, leading to a standoff.
+Sam fires a pistol into the air and demands that the policemen kill him.
+Tommy quiets the officers and attempts to talk to Sam, but Sam puts the gun to his own head before tearfully telling Tommy that he's "drowning".
+Sam then surrenders.

 Sam is arrested and admitted to a Veterans' Affairs hospital.
 After his arrest, Grace reads the letter Sam wrote her, to be delivered in the event of his passing.
 Eventually, Grace visits him, giving him an ultimatum that if he does not tell her the truth, he will lose both her and his family forever.
 Sam finally confesses that he killed Joe and they embrace.
 Devastated and traumatized, he wonders if he will ever be able to live a normal life again.